On this walking holiday we stay in

 delicacies.
 We spend the morning at the market and go walking in the

 of Sauman, nestled in the woods above Fontain-de-Vaucluse.
-On our 6 km walk
+On our walk

 we see landscaped terraces and cratered patches of rock where millstones

 were carved.
-Our walk ends at Fontaine de Vaucluse.
-The Vauclusian spring
+At Fontaine de Vaucluse we see the Vauclusian spring

-with its mystical origins and unique geological features attracts many
+with its mystical origins and unique geological features.
+In medieval

 Buoux and the Aiguebrun